rvagg/bl/README.md

 Note that `indexOf()` operates in a much more efficient fashion if `value` is only one byte long.

+This function is only available in node v4 and greater, because it is based on `Buffer.prototype.indexOf()`.

 --------------------------------------------------------
 <a name="toString"></a>
 ### bl.toString([encoding, [ start, [ end ]]])